 If you are a groom, best man or father of the bride, who is currently seeking out the devil’s phone number to avoid the trauma that is your speech, then rest assured that you are not alone.
 Fear of public speaking is an incredibly common phobia.
 The good news is that it’s also an easy phobia to deal with.

-Firstly, speak to yourself as if you were your own best mate.
+Firstly, speak to yourself as if you were your own best friend.
 The way we speak to ourselves, our own inner monologue, has a massive impact on our feelings and behaviour.
 So every time you notice yourself say something negative such as,

 “I’m dreading this speech.
 I’m going to be crap at it and start shaking and sweating.”